ybbuc/kingdom/homework/sample_final_exam_2.md

 - If the user enters the correct number, tell them it was correct.

-Allow them 5 guesses for each random number.
-Repeat the quiz until the user guesses a number correctly, or tries to guess 3 random numbers, whichever comes first.
+Repeat the quiz until the user guesses a number correctly, or tries to guesses 5 times, whichever comes first.

 Display the number of guesses and wish them luck next time or congratulate them on their win.